goingforbrooke/yappily/README.md

 # 👅 Yappily 😁

-Post the same message to Twitter 🦜, Hachyderm 🐘, and 🌤️Bluesky.
+Post the same message to Twitter 🦜, Hachyderm 🐘, and Bluesky🌤️.

 ## Installation